The SGM 2 beamline at ASTRID

 - Translatable exit slit, also continuously variable.
 Translation is necessary to maintain a correct focus at the exit slit as the monochromator is scanned over a large range of wavelengths.
 The total travel is 450 cm over the full photon energy range.

-- At the moment, no post-focussing mirror is installed in the beamline.
-The electron-molecule scattering chamber which is presently coupled to the exit slit housing has an internal focussing mirror.
+- No post-focussing mirror was installed in the beamline.
+The electron-molecule scattering chamber which was coupled to the exit slit housing had an internal focussing mirror.

 A schematic of the optical layout is shown below.

-SGM II has been designed with a very high
+SGM II was designed with a very high

 resolving power (R ~ 23,000) at 15.76 eV (786.5 Å), the threshold